Emu Oil and Anti-Aging Eye Area Skin Care

-How You Can Use Emu Oil Today For Eye Care
+How You Can Use Emu Oil Today For Skin Care Around Eyes

 First, gently wash your face and around your eyes with a gentle, natural, hypo-allergenic cleanser.
 Then rinse your face and eyes repeatedly with cold water.
 Treat eyes to a 5 minute cooling compress, best is green tea bags.
 Cover the bags with hot water to release tannins then allowed to cool in the refrigerator to a comfortable temperature.
 You can also use chamomile tea bags or raw cucumber, potato or apple.
 Potatoes can be very helpful for dark circles.

 Using pure Emu Oil or a gentle moisturizer gently massage around the eyes to drain the lymphatic system, increase blood flow and relax muscles.
 I highly recommend you watch this online demonstration by Janet Goodrich.
 She shows many fine acupressure and lymphatic drainage techniques that will relieve puffiness and improve your overall appearance as well as optical health.
 If you find the techniques helpful check with a local spa or therapy center for professional lymphatic massage.
 I’ve experienced amazing results with this technique when suffering from sinus problems.

 Changes You Can Make To Reduce Eye Puffiness

 If you suffer from allergies - take an over the counter allergy medication.
 Also eliminate potential allergens which may include feather pillows, fabrics, and detergents and face creams with a lot of chemical additives.

 If you indulge in salty snacks and processed foods – cut back.
 If you are a stomach sleeper, try switching sleep positions.
 Try sleeping with your head slightly raised to avoid under-eye puffiness.